Updated for June 2022 release of ArcGIS Online

 Import existing bookmarks

-Exhibit can take advantage of bookmarks that have been configured in Map Viewer, allowing authors to configure this app in minutes.
+With support for both 2D and 3D maps, Exhibit can take advantage of bookmarked locations that have been configured in a map or a scene, allowing authors to configure this app in minutes.
+This feature also supports time-aware bookmarks configured in Map Viewer.
 Click Import bookmarks (Image 2) in the Instant Apps configuration window to generate slides based on the bookmarked locations in your web map.
 This creates a list of slides that use the titles of your bookmarks, which you can now reorder, edit, duplicate, or delete.

 Add supplemental information